Understanding day-one rights: A major shift in UK employment law

 The Employment Rights Bill published by the Labour party will bring in new day-one rights to safeguard workers from the start of their employment, eliminating the current service requirements for certain protections.
 This means employees will have immediate rights from day one.

-It’s crucial for organisations to start reviewing their HR policies, technology stack, and enhancing managerial capabilities to ensure they are ready to meet these new legal obligations.
-This blog delves into what these changes will entail for both businesses and employees.
+Organisations must start reviewing their HR policies, technology, and managerial capabilities early to meet these new legal obligations.
+This blog explores what these changes mean for businesses and employees.

 Download this useful checklist